AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 This rule exists in a document, in the controller’s head, and in an email chain from 2022 when it was last discussed.
 It is not enforced by the accounting software.
 Xero routes invoices to whoever the accounts team decides to send them to on a given day.
 If the accounts administrator is on leave and someone else processes the invoices, there is no system-enforced rule that says a $7,000 invoice needs to go to operations - it might go directly to payment.

 That gap - between the documented hierarchy and the actual routing behaviour - is where most approval breakdowns in industrial SMBs occur.
+Building an audit-ready approval matrix closes that gap by making the documented policy and the system configuration match.

 Growth adds complexity faster than informal rules can keep up